pandu8790/Food_Order_Webs/README.md

 🎨 Visually Stunning: Feast your eyes on a tastefully designed interface that showcases tempting food imagery and elegant typography.

+🔗 Connect with Me: If you're as passionate about web development as I am, let's connect!
+Feel free to reach out for discussions, collaborations, or simply to share your thoughts on this project.
+Email:pandulingagiri1@gmail.com

 Technologies Used 💻:

 HTML: The foundation of the website's structure and content.